George Soros's Success and Achievements in Timeline

 2018: Financial Times Person of the Year

-George Soros was named the Financial Times Person of the Year for 2018, recognized as a "standard bearer for liberal democracy".
+In 2018, George Soros was named the Financial Times Person of the Year, recognized as "a standard bearer for liberal democracy, an idea under siege from populists".

-In April 2019, George Soros was awarded the Ridenhour Prize for Courage.
-In his acceptance address, he discussed being portrayed as a super villain in Hungary and donated the prize money to the Hungarian Spectrum.
+In April 2019, George Soros was awarded the Ridenhour Prize for Courage, using his acceptance address to address the negative portrayal of him in his native Hungary and donating the prize money to the Hungarian Spectrum.